Colin-Duckworth/USGS_Summary/readme.md

 ### 1. Replace the RF Switch

-The current SP4T/SP6T switch used during calibration introduces enough return loss to distort the reference plane.
+The current SP4T/SP6T switch used during calibration introduces enough return loss (~-15dB) to distort the reference plane.
 Replacing it with a higher-performance RF switch with improved return loss should significantly improve calibration accuracy.

 ### 2. Upgrade the Directional Coupler

-For the AD8302 implementation, a directional coupler with higher directivity should be used in the calibration path.
+For the AD8302 implementation, a directional coupler with higher directivity (can be quickly improved 10-20dB) should be used in the calibration path.
 This will improve isolation between the forward and reflected signals, resulting in more accurate measurements.

 ### 3. Continue Development of the Cancellation Routine

-I have a few theories on how the cancellation routine could be improved, but Dr. Gogineni's understanding of the underlying theory is significantly more comprehensive than mine.
-I recommend following his guidance for future work on the cancellation routine, as his explanations and design rationale are more technically informed.
+I have a few theories on how the cancellation routine could be improved, but Dr. Gogineni's understanding of the underlying theory is much more comprehensive than mine.
+I recommend following his guidance for future work on the cancellation routine, as his explanations and design rationale are much more technically informed.

 ---